-Students may certify in biology or zoology after the completion of 24 semester hours of credit and with a cumulative GPA of 2.0 or higher.
+Students may certify in biology, human biology, or zoology after the completion of 24 semester hours of credit and with a cumulative GPA of 2.0 or higher.
 Majors in biology and zoology will be assigned an advisor in the School of Biological Sciences.
 Majors in human biology will be assigned an advisor in the Department of Anthropology.

-Students can choose biology or zoology as a second major.
+Students can choose biology, human biology, or zoology as a second major.
 To declare a second major, students must have completed 60 semester hours of credit and have a GPA of 2.0 or above.